Warm-starting quantum optimization: Warm-start Quantum Opti mi za tion

 Further variants of WS-QAOA randomly round the optimum of the continuous-valued relaxation before using it as the initial state.
 This is appealing to quantum hardware with limited qubit numbers as even for convex relaxations in dimensions that scale super-linearly with the number $n$ of binary variables in \eqref{eqn:qubo}, such as \eqref{eq:SDP} with dimension $n(n+1)/2$, the representation of the rounded solution to \eqref{eqn:qubo} requires only $O(n)$ qubits.
 Two notable examples are the random-hyperplane rounding of SDP relaxations for MAXCUT \cite{Goemans1995}, see Appendix \ref{sec:gw}, and iterative rounding of SDP relaxations for a wider variety of problems, see Appendix \ref{sec:an}.
 Both of these examples provide initial states that already have the best approximation guarantee available classically in polynomial time.

-We now elaborate on the example of GW random-hyperplane rounding of \eqref{eq:SDP}.
+We now elaborate on the example of Goemans-Williamson random-hyperplane rounding of \eqref{eq:SDP}.
+For a given GW cut we generate an initial state using $Y$-rotations with a $\varepsilon\in(0, 0.5)$, as discussed in Sec.~\ref{sec:warm_start}.
 To warm-start QAOA such that we can retain the GW bound on MAXCUT, we wish create a quantum circuit that can both represent solutions of the random-hyperplane rounding as well as deviate from them.
 We therefore modify the mixer such that its time-evolution is $\hat R_Y(-\theta_i) \hat R_Z(-2\beta) \hat R_Y(\theta_i)$ instead of $\hat R_Y(\theta_i) \hat R_Z(-2\beta) \hat R_Y(-\theta_i)$, i.e., we multiply the off-diagonal elements in \eqref{eq:new_mixer} by $-1$.
 With this modification, the value of the regularization parameter $\varepsilon$ can be set to $0.25$ to generate states that differ from the GW rounding as well as retain it by choosing $\beta_1=\pi/2$ and $\gamma_1=0$.
 At these values the depth-one variational form reduces to

 for each qubit, and creates the states $-i \ket{1}$ and $-i \ket{0}$ when $c_i^*=\varepsilon$ and $1-\varepsilon$, respectively.
-Thus, the variational form can recover the solution given by the GW rounding, considering that $z$ and $1 - z$ represent the same cut.
+Thus, the variational form can recover the solution given by the GW rounding, considering that $z$ and $1 - z$ represent the same cut, see the orange path in Fig.~\ref{fig:bloch} as example.
 Therefore, WS-QAOA is at least as good as GW rounding.
 This adjustment also comes with a drawback.
 Since the prepared initial state is no longer an eigenstate of the mixer (otherwise we would not be able to deviate from it) we cannot use the same arguments as in \cite{Farhi2014} to derive the convergence of the algorithm to the global optimum with increasing depth $p$.
 We will analyze this numerically in Sec.~\ref{sec:max_cut}.

 Notice that measuring an initial state provided by a randomized rounding of the semidefinite programming relaxation \eqref{eq:SDP} yields the best approximation guarantees available classically in polynomial time under the Unique Games Conjecture \cite{khot2007optimal,KhotSurvey,khot2015unique}.
 Therefore, any quantum circuit that preserves or improves the performance ratio would preserve or improve the overall performance guarantees.